documentElement.style actually exists.

 scroll handlers!

-now has a position
+<Draggable> now has a position

 attribute.
-Its relationship to defaultPosition
+Its relationship to defaultPosition is much like

-to defaultValue
+value to defaultValue on React

-nodes.
+<input> nodes.
 If set, the position is fixed and

 cannot be mutated.
 If empty, the component will manage its own state.